Storebrand ASA (OTCMKTS:SREDF) Trading 13.8% Higher

-Storebrand ASA (OTCMKTS:SREDF)’s share price traded up 13.8% on Wednesday .
+Shares of Storebrand ASA (OTCMKTS:SREDF) traded up 13.8% during mid-day trading on Wednesday .
 The stock traded as high as $9.89 and last traded at $9.89.
-1,839 shares changed hands during trading, an increase of 478% from the average session volume of 318 shares.
+1,839 shares traded hands during mid-day trading, an increase of 478% from the average session volume of 318 shares.
 The stock had previously closed at $8.69.

 Storebrand ASA engages in the provision of long-term savings and insurance to the Nordic market.
 It operates through the following segments: Savings, Insurance, Guaranteed Pensions and Other.
 The Savings segment deals with products that include long-term saving for retirement with no long-term interest rate guarantees.